 can advocate and help more families build strength, stability, and independence.

-How Greater Matthews Habitat Works
+The Greater Matthews Habitat Model

 With a little help, we all have the potential to stand on our own.
 We know that safe, decent, and affordable shelter plays an absolutely critical role in helping families to create a new cycle, one filled with possibilities and progress.
 Affordable homeownership frees families and fosters the skills and confidence they need to invest in themselves and their communities.
 The outcomes can be long-lasting and life-changing.
 Through our program families are able to eliminate barriers to a better, healthier, more financially stable life.